maranomynet/cssserve/README.md

 @import '/css/v1.10/ModuleB.css';
 ```

-Example of how `ModuleA.css` might declare its dependencies:
+Example of how `ModuleA.css` declares its dependencies:

 ```css
 /*!@deps